PixelPickaxe/open-chocolatey-reducer/README.md

 4. Import the "Open Chocolatey Reducer.xml" into Task Scheduler.

-A guide on how to import tasks can be found [here](https://www.windowscentral.com/how-export-and-import-scheduled-tasks-windows-10).
+A guide on how to import tasks can be found [here](https://www.windowscentral.com/how-export-and-import-scheduled-tasks-windows-10) or elsewhere online.

 5. Return to the "Installer" directory.